andhapp/jquery-timepicker/README.markdown

 ## Specs

-The plugin is tested using [Evergreen](http://jnicklas/evergreen), a behaviour driven testing framework for javascript built on top of Jasmine.
+The plugin is tested using [Evergreen](http://github.com/jnicklas/evergreen), a behaviour driven testing framework for javascript built on top of Jasmine.
 To run the specs, clone the repository, install required gems and then run the following:

     bundle exec evergreen run

+## Versioning

+The code follows seamntic versioning and is at 0.1.0 at the moment.
+The refactoring hasn't changed any of the public APIs, therefore, it will staty at that version for now.

 ## Roadmap